France–Germany football rivalry: Background

 The root of France–Germany rivalry could have dated back from the old tensions between France and German Empire after the capture of Paris by Prussian Army in 1870.
 Since the end of the war, enmity between France and Germany increased, resulted with military arm race and eventually, set up the World War I. During the beginning of war, a peaceful moment, the Christmas truce, where a peaceful football match between French, British and German soldiers occurred.
 This was considered the first unofficial match between France and Germany.

-The counries first played each other in an official international in 1931 when France defeated the Weimar Republic.
+The countries first played each other in an official international in 1931 when France defeated the Weimar Republic.
 However, rivalry soon increased with the German invasion of France, and antagonism persisted until the end of World War II.
-One of the most notable meetings between the two countries came in the 1982 World Cup semi-final, which ended 3–3 after extra time before West Germany won in apenalty shoot-out.
+One of the most notable meetings between the two countries came in the 1982 World Cup semi-final, which ended 3–3 after extra time before West Germany won in a penalty shoot-out.
 Michel Platini himself declared the match as his "most beautiful game".